davidkowalk/tabbed_minecraft_scripting/docs/markdown/best_practices.md

-# AMS Best Practice Proposals
+# TMS Best Practice Proposals

-ABPP is meant as a documentation of general best practices to optimize readabillity and run time performance.
+TBPP is meant as a documentation of general best practices to optimize readabillity and run time performance.

 ## 1. Indentation vs. Functions

-Even though AMS makes repeated beginnings of lines extremely easy this is not always optimal for runtime performance.
+Even though TMS makes repeated beginnings of lines extremely easy this is not always optimal for runtime performance.

 **When should you create a new function?**